A one-line review of every gig I’ve been to so far since lockdown ended

 The KVB, Studio 9294, Hackney, 24 July – I really liked the KVB, a bit of Stereolab in there somewhere, a bit of 80s pop, a bit of A Place To Bury Strangers, good video show too.
 There were actually a couple more bands on that night but by the time the KVB finished I felt like it was 9.30pm, I’d had my money’s worth, and there was no need to try and stay up til 2am with the younglings.
 I’m 49, you know.

-Charley Stone, The Lexington, Islington, 25 July – If you’ve been to any indie gigs in the last two decades you’ve probably seen Charley on guitar at some point in some band’s line-up, but this was apparently her first proper solo show, she’s an absolute delight live and she played Does She Mention Me? which was one of my on repeat lockdown songs of the summer.
+Charley Stone, The Lexington, Islington, 25 July – If you’ve been to any indie gigs in the last two decades you’ve probably seen Charley on guitar at some point in some band’s line-up, but this was apparently their first proper solo show, they are an absolute delight live and they played Does She Mention Me? which was one of my on repeat lockdown songs of the summer.

 Piney Gir, The Lexington, Islington, 25 July – I only bought a ticket to this to see Charley, so knew nothing about the other acts but Piney Gir is delightfully enjoyable 60s/70s psychedelic pop with a touch of the B52s, and it was exuberant fun.
 Would definitely go and see her again.